 If you plan to buy a new car to tow your Airstream, we suggest that you include in your purchase the trailer towing options offered by most automobile manufacturers.
-These include such things as an oversized generator and radiator, heavy duty springs and shock absorbers, automatic transmission cooler, oversized fan, heavy duty flusher unit and others, depending on the make of the vehicle.
+These include such things as a heavy duty generator and radiator, heavy duty springs and shock absorbers, automatic transmission cooler, heavy duty fan, heavy duty flusher unit and others, depending on the make of the vehicle.